TylerTemp/SaintsField/README.md

 #### `GetComponent` ####

-Automatically sign a component to a field, if the field value is null and the component is already attached to current target.
+Automatically assign a component to a field, if the field value is null and the component is already attached to current target.
 (First one found will be used)

 *   (Optional) `EXP config`: config.
 See `Saints XPath-like Syntax` section for more information.